Aster USDF (USDF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aster USDF Historical Price

-According to the latest data gathered on Aster USDF live price page, the current price of Aster USDF is 0.999216USD.
-The circulating supply of Aster USDF(USDF) is 125.00M USDF , giving it a market capitalization of $124.90M.
+According to the latest data gathered on Aster USDF live price page, the current price of Aster USDF is 0.999284USD.
+The circulating supply of Aster USDF(USDF) is 124.23M USDF , giving it a market capitalization of $124.13M.

 The Aster USDF Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.